joshbart/bartholomew-one/README.md

 ## Roadmap

+- Set up automatic deployments from the master branch
-- Add a Vagrantfile to allow for local testing
+- Add details to index.html